pardot/api-docs/docs/kb/api-version-3/import.md

 Column names must match [Field Names](http://developer.pardot.com/kb/object-field-references/) in Pardot.
 For example, to set campaign, pass “campaign_id”.
 Columns that do not match existing field names cause validation to fail on this step.
 Each batch must contain an identical header (with the same fields in the same order).

-### Limits

-* Each account can process 1000 batches per day.
-* Each batch must be smaller than 10MB.
-* The daily data limit is 10GB.
-* Each import can contain up to 10 batches.

 ### Success

 * Status Code: 204